• Skip to primary navigation

 I am not exaggerating when I say that every Canadian we spoke to asked if we would be visiting Tofino.
 Apparently, Tofino is pretty famous in Canada!

-And while I’ll admit it’s hipster galore, Tofino is a nice place to visit.
-It’s one of the cutest small towns in Canada, with bakeries, cafes, shops, and galleries, perfect to be explored on foot on a sunny afternoon.
+It's one of the cutest small towns in Canada, with bakeries, cafes, shops, and galleries, perfect to be explored on foot on a sunny afternoon.

-Hike the Tonquin Trail (and watch the sunset)
+46. Hike the Tonquin Trail (and watch the sunset)

 Tonquin Beach Trail is an easy hiking trail on Vancouver Island near Tofino

-Yet another nice little hike on Vancouver Island… The Tonquin trail is an easy 3km loop through the rainforest and leads to Tonquin Beach.
+Yet another nice little hike on Vancouver Island… The Tonquin trail is an easy 3km loop through the temperate rainforest and leads to Tonquin Beach.

 We visited during the day, but Tonquin Beach is also a very popular place to watch the sunset.